P&I Renewals: Co-Assureds and Joint Assureds

 -Full ship managers assuming operational control

-Because the degree of operational involvement varies significantly, the insured status must reflect the actual allocation of responsibility and exposure.
+Due to the degree of operational involvement varies significantly, the insured status must reflect the actual allocation of responsibility and exposure.

 Co-Assured